Is there a browser that can print this document properly or is there a conversion path from HTML to PDF that works correctly?

 tag, as specified by the CSS2 standard, so this paragraph should be at the start of a page.
 See Printing Webpages - FAQ, page-break-inside.

-This table explicitly asks not to be split.
+Figure 6.
+This table explicitly asks not to be split. |

-Just so this document won’t be entirely free of useful content, here is a word from a key founding father of our modern age:
+Just so this document wont be entirely free of useful content, here is a word from a key founding father of our modern age:

 For myself, I found that I was fitted for nothing so well as for the study of truth; as having a Mind nimble and versatile enough to catch the Resemblances of Things (which is the chief point) and at the same time steady enough to fix and distinguish their Subtler Differencies; as being gifted by Nature with Desire to seek, patience to Doubt, fondness to Meditate, slowness to assert, readiness to consider, carefulness to dispose and set in order; and as being a man that neither affects what is new nor admires what is old, and that hates every kind of Imposture.
 So I thought my Nature had a kind of familiarity and Relationship with Truth.

-—Francis Bacon, "Of the Interpretation of Nature" 1603-4
+Francis Bacon, "Of the Interpretation of Nature" 1603-4